-The security considerations of ROHC RTP [ROHC section 7] apply also to this document with one addition: in the case of a denial-ofservice attack scenario where an intruder injects bogus CCP packets onto the link using random CRC values, the CRC check will fail for incorrect reasons at the decompressor side.
-This would obviously greatly reduce the advantages of ROHC and any extra efficiency provided by this profile due to unnecessary context invalidation, feedback messages and refresh packets.
+The security considerations of ROHC RTP [ROHC, Section 7] apply also to this document, with one addition: in the case of a denial-of-service attack scenario where an intruder injects bogus CCP packets using random CRC values onto the link, the CRC check will fail for incorrect reasons at the decompressor side.
+This would obviously greatly reduce the advantages of ROHC and any extra efficiency provided by this profile due to unnecessary context invalidation, feedback messages, and refresh packets.
 However, the same remarks related to the presence of such an intruder apply.